Jonathan Philbin Bowman

 Jonathan Philbin Bowman (6 January 1969 – 3 March 2000) was an Irish journalist and radio broadcaster.

-Early life and education
+Life and career

-Born in Dublin in 1969, Jonathan Philbin Bowman, the son of the historian and broadcaster John Bowman, was educated at Sandford Park School and at Newpark Comprehensive School in Dublin.
-He chose to leave formal education in his early teens, a decision he announced to the nation on RTÉ's flagship talk programme The Late Late Show.
+Born in Dublin in 1969, Jonathan Philbin Bowman, the son of the historian and broadcaster John Bowman, was educated at Sandford Park School and at Newpark Comprehensive School.
+He chose to leave formal education in his early teens, a decision he announced on The Late Late Show.

-Career

-Bowman worked mostly as a freelance journalist.
+He mostly worked as a freelance journalist.
 He co-presented a radio show The Rude Awakening on Dublin's FM104 with Scott Williams, George Hellis and Margaret Callanan for two years between 1993 and 1994 before joining the Sunday Independent newspaper as a columnist.
 He later presented television programmes on RTÉ, such as the quiz show Dodge the Question.